Travel insurance

 As with individual policies, you must declare any pre-existing medical conditions any of your family have before getting a quote.
 Certain conditions mean you won’t be covered, so separate cover could be the best option.

-If any of your children are due to go on school trips abroad, check if they’re covered to travel without the rest of the family, some policies offer this as standard, but others don’t.
+If your children are due to go on school trips abroad, check if they’re covered to travel without the rest of the family.
+Some policies offer this as standard, but others don’t.

 What level of cover do you need?